-This document is available in alternative formats upon request by contacting Parent and Family Services at (309) 438-2008. • Illinois State University, as an equal opportunity/affirmative action employer, complies with all applicable federal and state laws regarding affirmative action, nondiscrimination, and anti-harassment.
+This document is available in alternative formats upon request by contacting Parent and Family Services at (309) 438-2008. • Illinois State University, as an equal opportunity/affirmative action, mondiscrimination, and anti-harassment.
 Illinois State University is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, religion, sex, national origin, sexual orientation, order of protection, gender identity and expression, ancestry, age, marital status, disability, genetic information, unfavorable military discharge, or status as a veteran in employment, educational programs and activities, or admissions.
-Inquiries or complaints may be addressed by contacting the director of the Office of Equal Opportunity and Access by email at EqualOpportunity@IllinoisState.edu, by calling (309) 438-3383, or by mailing at Illinois State University, Campus Box 1280, Normal, IL 61790. • UNIVERSITY MARKETING AND COMMUNICATIONS • 27-16830
+Inquiries or complaints may be addressed by contacting the director of the Office of Equal Opportunity and Access by email at EqualOpportunity/allinoisState.edu by calling (3309) 438-3333, or by mailing at Illinois State University, Campus Box 1280, Normal, IL.
+6190. • University Marketing and Communications • 22-20912 printed on recycled pager 6